Spread the love

 3. The English Patient (1997)

-The English Patient (1997) is one of my personal all-time favorites.
-This movie has it all – love, romance, tragedy, secret, drama, and journey.
+The English Patient (1996) is one of my all-time favorite films.
+It offers a rich tapestry of emotions – love, romance, tragedy, mystery, drama, and a deeply personal journey.

 4. Painted veil (2006)